Bryan-b/jsmimic-php/README.md

 ###### Explanation:

-The array_change_key_case function takes two parameters: the input array and the desired case transformation ('CASE_UPPER' for uppercase, 'CASE_LOWER' for lowercase).
+The `array_change_key_case` function takes two parameters: the input array and the desired case transformation ('CASE_UPPER' for uppercase, 'CASE_LOWER' for lowercase).
 It transforms the keys of the array to the specified case while preserving the original values.
+The resulting array is an object where each key is a key from the original array and each value is a value from the original array.
+The `array_change_key_case` function is useful when you want to change the case of all keys in an array to either uppercase or lowercase.

-### 2. array_chunk
+## 2. array_chunk

 ###### Description:
 The array_chunk function is used to split an array into smaller chunks, each containing a specified number of elements.